Counseling (The Office): Reception

 In its original American broadcast, "Counseling" was viewed by an estimated 7.36 million viewers with a 3.7 rating/10% share among adults between the ages of 18 and 49.
 This means that it was seen by 3.7 percent of all 18- to 49-year-olds, and 10 percent of all 18- to 49-year-olds watching television at the time of the broadcast.
 This marked a decrease in a million viewers and a 14 percent decrease in the 18–49 demographic from the previous episode.
 The episode became the highest-rated non-sports related NBC program for the original week it aired and also became the twenty-first most-watched show for the week of broadcast among adults aged 18–49.

-Joel Keller of AOLTV called it a "vast improvement" from the previous episode "Nepotism", because he felt that "everyone at Dunder-Mifflin [sic] Scranton acted like themselves".
+Joel Keller of AOL TV called it a "vast improvement" from the previous episode "Nepotism", because he felt that "everyone at Dunder-Mifflin [sic] Scranton acted like themselves".
 Keller called Toby and Michael's counseling session "great" and enjoyed the way Toby was able to trick Michael.
-Kelly Gerlach of TV Equals enjoyed the episode and noted that it "felt like the earlier seasons" because "there wasn’t forced humor, nothing made me cringe in my seat because of bad writing, and the awkward situations were written specifically to be awkward."
+Kelly Gerlach of TV Equals enjoyed the episode and noted that it "felt like the earlier seasons" because "there wasn't forced humor, nothing made me cringe in my seat because of bad writing, and the awkward situations were written specifically to be awkward."
 In the end, she called the episode "decent".

 Alan Sepinwall of HitFix felt that the main story employed "one of the show's most reliable running jokes".
 Furthermore, he felt that Michael softening to Toby was an interesting element to the episode, and he wondered if "this was a one-time thing, or if Michael's treatment of Toby will be softened, even a little."
 Sepinwall also felt that Pam's story was the stronger of the two subplots, and felt that an office controlled by her would be interesting.
 Dan Forcella of TV Fanatic awarded the episode four out of five stars and called it "pleasant".
 He wrote that each of the three stories "weren't flat out funny" but were "enjoyable".
 Furthermore, he positively commented on the main plot, noting that the Michael and Toby rivalry was fun.

 Myles McNutt of The A.V.
 Club awarded the episode a "C" grade.
 While he enjoyed the main storyline revolving around Michael and Toby and felt that it "came together both comically and dramatically at the end of the day", he felt the rest of the episode was "quite uneven" with elements that were "ridiculous", such as how Pam attained her new job.
 McNutt's largest complaint with the remainder of the episode was that neither ended in "a logical place"; he felt Dwight's plot featured a disconnect from the character, and that Pam's story was "lazy".